 Shyla O’Donnell is the Executive Director of Wolastoqey Tribal Council and the Consultation Director for the Wolastoqey Nation in New Brunswick.
 A Graduate of Forestry and Environmental Management at the University of New Brunswick and a Registered Professional Forester, Shyla is a tireless advocate of forest stewardship and environmental protection.
 Being proudly of Wolastoqey heritage, Shyla is equally passionate about Indigenous rights and culture.
 She has worked on biodiversity, entomology, climate change and forest management in several provinces, including BC, Newfoundland and New Brunswick, and she has been a key player on major treaty rights and consultation files with NB Aboriginal Affairs Secretariat and St. Mary’s First Nation.
 Shyla is a fitness enthusiast and resides in Fredericton, NB with her husband and two children.

-Gillian Paul is the Interim Consultation Director and Legal and Governance Advisor for WNNB.
+Gillian Paul is the Legal and Governance Advisor for WNNB.
+She is currently on maternity leave until June 2022.
 She is Wolastoqey from Neqotkuk.
 Gillian is a lawyer who holds a Bachelor of Arts from Middlebury College and a Juris Doctorate from the University of New Brunswick.
 Gillian was previously an associate with Olthuis, Kleer Townshend LLP, an Indigenous rights law firm based out of Toronto.
 Gillian’s practice primarily includes negotiations and litigation involving Aboriginal and Treaty rights, including Aboriginal title and the duty to consult and accommodate.

 Dr. Colin Curry